AHSEC Class 12 Indigo Important Questions Answers 2026 [HS 2nd Year English Solution]

 8. Why was Gandhi not allowed to draw water from the well?

-ANS: The servants at Rajendra Prasad's house knew Shukla as a poor farmer who was after their master to help the indigo They were the victims of landlord system in Champaran.
+Answer: The servants at Rajendra Prasad's house knew Shukla as a poor farmer who was after their master to help the indigo, they were the victims of landlord system in Champaran.
 Rajkumar Shukla went to meet Gandhi because he knew that only Gandhi can help them in getting freedom from the landlord system.

 9. Why did Gandhi chide the lawyers of Muzaffarpur?